syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

 8. Refresh the application before building.

-    > Note: The target value and the registry value change according to the selected framework version.
+    N> The target value and the registry value change according to the selected framework version.

 ## Project Migration